-• Ongoing support for young researchers in the fields of medicine and the life sciences • Encouraging young researchers to participate in advanced R&D will support challenging research that gives full play to their creativity and ingenuity, thereby helping to foster researchers who will become the next generation of leaders. • Securing and cultivating specialist personnel and experts in regulatory science • At translational research support centers, the government will promote efforts to secure specialist personnel, including data managers, biostatisticians, cell culture technicians, and experts in regulatory science, as well as promoting human resource development via education, training courses, and OJT. • To nurture support staff for clinical research and trials, so that high-quality clinical research and trials can be implemented, training for entry-level clinical research coordinators (CRCs), senior CRCs, and data managers (DMs) will continue, along with training for ethical review board members, with the aim of cultivating more than 500 senior CRCs by FY2016.
-In addition, the government will aim to launch in FY2015 (i) training for physicians involved in clinical research and trials, and (ii) efforts to coordinate the eligibility requirements for examinations targeting senior CRCs certified in the private sector, as well as the content of those examinations.
+Ongoing support for young researchers in the fields of medicine and the life sciences • Encouraging young researchers to participate in advanced R&D will support challenging research that gives full play to their creativity and ingenuity, thereby helping to foster researchers who will become the next generation of leaders. • Securing and cultivating specialist personnel and experts in regulatory science • At translational research support centers, the government will promote efforts to secure specialist personnel, including data managers (DMs), biostatisticians, cell culture technicians, and experts in regulatory science, as well as promoting human resource development via education, training courses, and OJT. • To nurture support staff for clinical research and trials, so that high-quality clinical research and trials can be implemented, training for entry-level clinical research coordinators (CRCs), senior CRCs, and data managers (DMs) will continue, along with training for ethical review board members, with the aim of cultivating more than 500 senior CRCs by FY2016.
+In addition, the government will aim to launch a training for physicians involved in clinical research and trials, and efforts to coordinate the eligibility requirements for examinations targeting senior CRCs certified in the private sector, as well as the content of those examinations.
 (Described above: II.
-1. (1) (a)) • Cultivating innovative personnel • To cultivate innovative personnel, the government will actively promote the introduction of advanced programs and people-to-people exchange at translational research support centers.
-(8) Fair research mechanisms and improving the environment to ensure ethical, legislative, and regulatory compliance To develop fair research mechanisms, it is necessary to build databases to facilitate efficient clinical research and trials.
+1. (1) (a)) • Cultivating innovative personnel • To cultivate innovative personnel, the government will actively promote the introduction of advanced programs and people-to-people exchange at translational research support centers, etc. (8) Fair research mechanisms and improving the environment to ensure ethical, legislative, and regulatory compliance To develop fair research mechanisms, it is necessary to build databases to facilitate efficient clinical research and trials.
 In addition, clinical research audits and monitoring must be established.
 More specifically, efficient implementation of R&D management is required, including the formulation of research protocols, updates on the progress of research, management of research data (data input, collation, and analysis), and management of research results and intellectual property.
-As well as making steady progress with the revision of the Ethical Guidelines for Clinical Studies, which are currently under review, it is necessary to improve the quality of ethics committees by introducing an accreditation system for ethical review boards.
-Moreover, in parallel with the review of ethical guidelines, the government will aim to undertake deliberations in the autumn of 2014 regarding systems relating to clinical research, including the legal system.
+In addition, with a view to restoring trust in Japanese clinical research, the government will review the Ethical Guidelines for Clinical Studies, taking into account the report by the Investigative Committee on the Incident Involving Clinical Research into an Antihypertensive Drug, and properly carry out clinical research according to the Ethical Guidelines for Medical and Health Research Involving Human Subjects.
 In doing so, the government will strengthen ethics education, publicize cases of fraud, improve the environment for fraud prevention, establish systems that impose liability on the organization as a whole, pursue managerial liability for cases of fraud, strengthen and enhance the government's monitoring functions, and promote government initiatives to prevent fraud at organizations, with the objective of ensuring the quality of clinical research, protecting test subjects, and managing conflicts of interest on the part of research institutes and pharmaceutical companies.
 To promote initiatives to prevent irregularities in basic and clinical research, AMED will, throughout its duties, strive to accumulate know-how concerning responses to irregularities in medical R&D and to cultivate personnel specializing in this area.
 Accordingly, the government will implement the following measures.